With Deep Hospitality

 If you choose accommodations without a refrigerator, you may store a few specialty food items in our dining room refrigerator.

-Dogs are allowed only in rustic hermitage Joy and in modern hermitage Gabriel on a first-come, first-served basis and with an additional charge of $15 per night.
+Dogs are allowed only in rustic hermitage Joy and in modern hermitages Rumi, Gabriel on a first-come, first-served basis and with an additional charge of $20 per night.
 Weight limit is 50 lbs.
-We are unable to accommodate cats.
+We are unable to accommodate cats or other pets.

 We provide all bed linens, blankets, and towels.